Louise Rousseau: Biography

-Louise was born in Provincetown, Massachusetts, to Louis Rousseau (a famous French tenor) and Frances Simkins (daughter of a prominent Texas lawyer).
+Rousseau was born in Provincetown, Massachusetts, to Louis Rousseau (a famous French tenor) and his American wife, Frances Simkins (daughter of a prominent Texas lawyer).
 Her parents split up when she was a baby; her father returned to France, and she was sent to Texas to live with her aunts.
 She later reconnected with her father in 1932.

-After graduating high school at age 15, she studied chemistry at the Massachusetts Institute of Technology.
+While Rousseau was a senior in high school she worked as a reporter for the Dallas Dispatch.
+After graduating high school at age 15, she became the only female student in the school of engineering at the University of Texas that fall.
+She studied chemistry at the Massachusetts Institute of Technology.
 After school, she became a secretary to the manager of the Rivoli Theatre in New York before moving on to Pathe, where she became the assistant of Frank Donovan.

 Early on in her Hollywood career, Rousseau worked as a director (one of very few women at the time) of newsreels at Pathe-RKO.
 She later made a living writing low-budget Westerns — at least until she was called to testify before the House Un-American Activities Committee in 1951.